Frequently Asked Questions

 Where is the Festival located?

 Florida’s Birding & Photo Fest is headquartered at the Celebration Hall at St. Anastasia, 5205 A1A South, St. Augustine, FL 32080.
-The registration desk, photography seminars, some field workshops, an exhibitor area with gear related products* be found there April 21-25, 2021.
-The exhibitor area and registration desk are closed on Sunday, April 25th.
+The registration desk, photography seminars, some field workshops, an exhibitor area with gear related products* be found there April 19-23, 2023.
+The exhibitor area closes at 12pm and registration desk closes at 3pm on Sunday, April 23rd.

 How do I register for the Festival?

-The festival requires a one-time $25 registration fee.
+The festival requires a one-time registration fee - $15 for Early Bird, $25 after February 14th.
 If you do not add this to your cart when you order event tickets, you will be required to submit paid registration when you check in on-site.

 When is the registration desk open?

-The registration desk is open daily Wednesday-Saturday, April 21-24.
+The registration desk is open daily Wednesday-Sunday, April 19-23.

 Is there an exhibitor area?

 Located at the Celebration Hall at St. Anastasia, the exhibitor area is the perfect place to spend time in between classes.
-Some of our exhibitors this year include Hunt’s Photo & Video, Canon, Sigma, Tamron, Olympus, FujiFilm, Used Photo Pro, It's Hats, Wildside Photo Tours, MAC Group, Best Buy and more.
+Some of our exhibitors this year include Hunt’s Photo & Video, Sigma, Tamron, Used Photo Pro, Wildside Photo Tours, and more.

-Please note that Sigma, Tamron, FujiFilm, and Canon all offer loaner lens programs so that you can “try before you buy”.
+Please note that Sigma and Tamron offer loaner lens programs so that you can “try before you buy”.

 Please be mindful of the exhibitor hours.
 The exhibitor area will only be open during these hours – you are not permitted to enter the exhibit hall when it is not open.